robertorolo/pyLPM/docs/source/gslib.rst

 GSLib algorithms
 =======================

-To import plots module use:
+To import gslib module use:

 .. code:: python